 Organizations, institutions, businesses, whole communities even, prefer to function unimpeded.
 Transportation infrastructure, emergency and governmental services, basic business operations and productivity – all rely on roads, infrastructure, and buildings performing as intended.
 Yet we are very vulnerable, whether we’re talking about BIG scale disasters from natural forces and human conflict, or personal disasters like a fire.

 Although the frequency of natural disasters has not increased in the last 40 years, their economic costs are rising dramatically.
-A growing share of our population and economic activity is being concentrated in disaster-prone places: along seismic zones and coastal areas.
+Since the 1970s, property losses have increased by more than 3,500 percent as a growing share of our population and economic activity is being concentrated in disaster-prone places: along seismic zones and coastal areas.
 Critical infrastructures and other essen¬tial services have enabled us to thrive and grow and become increasingly interconnected to global economies.
 Unfortunately, a disruption at one location can have cascading consequences impacting business, health, and security.
 A wealthier world has more wealth at risk.

 While sustainability often focuses on restoring balance, managing growth, and other such efforts to shift our future course, the fact is that disaster mitigation and management are central to a sustainable future.
-Hazard mitigation is a resilience strategy that saves lives and money.
-For a building to be truly sustainable it should be resilient.
+Hazard mitigation is a resilience strategy that saves lives and money, illustrated through research by the Multi-Hazard Mitigation Council shows that each dollar spent on mitigation saves society an average of four dollars.
+For a building to be truly sustainable, it should be resilient as well.
 It should consider potential for future use and re-use and have a long service life with low maintenance costs.
 In addition, a sustainable building should be designed to sustain minimal damage due to natural disasters such as hurricanes, tornadoes, earthquakes, flooding and fire.
+Concrete provides superior resistance to damage, reducing the overall loss of life and cost of repair.
+For large scale events it helps ensure that critical services like roads, hospitals, communications, data transmission, and emergency services remain in operation.

 Fires kill more people than all other natural disasters combined— 3,438 in 2008, including 118 firefighters, and there were over 5 times as many injuries.
 The US Fire Administration estimates property loss at $15.5 billion.
 These statistics are among the highest in the world.
 Why is that the case, when the US is so technologically advanced?
 One reason is that 70% of the world lives in concrete structures; in the US that figure is around 15%.